jkurnevich/rsschool-cv-test/cv.md

 ## About me

 Work as a Web Software Developer.
-Self-taught in this area.
+Engaged in self-education in this area.
 Interested in new web technologies.

 Know how to understand someone else's skin.